EGA-archive/beacon2-ri-tools-v2/README.md

 python genomicVariations.py
 ```

-This will generate the final .json file that is Beacon Friendly Format in the output_schemas folder with the name of the collection followed by .json extension, e.g. genomicVariations.json.
+This will generate the final .json file that is Beacon Friendly Format in the output_docs folder with the name of the collection followed by .json extension, e.g. genomicVariations.json.
 This file will be able to be directly imported into a mongoDB for beacon usage, for example for the [Beacon v2 ri api](https://github.com/EGA-archive/beacon2-ri-api).

 ### Version notes